Racotumomab: Adverse effects

+History

 Clinical trials

 A randomized, multicenter, phase III study of active specific immunotherapy with Racotumomab plus best support treatment, versus best support treatment in patients with advanced NSCLC who have achieved an objective response (partial or complete) or stable disease with standard first-line treatment is underway in Argentina, Brazil, Cuba, Indonesia, Philippines, Singapore, Thailand and Uruguay.
 1,082 patients with NSCLC in stages IIIA (non-resectable), IIIB or IV will be evaluated in the study.
 The study is sponsored by Recombio in collaboration with Elea Laboratories (Argentina), CIM (Cuba), Europharma Laboratories (Brazil), Innogene Kalbiotech (Singapore) and several public research institutions.